WordPress/hosting-handbook/server-environment.md

 ## Changelog

+- 2023-10-04: Up-to-date.
+Added some EOL for databases and PHP.
+Explanation about BETA and EXCEPTIONS for WordPress 6.3.
 - 2023-09-07: Added shmop PHP extension.
 - 2023-08-02: Updated for WordPress 6.3 and up-to-date everything.
 - 2023-06-08: Added PHP igbinary extension.